 This is another broad question to wrap in any other feedback you have for the team.
 We encourage you to emphasize that this project can be a path to a new future of transportation in Minnesota.

 The Rethinking I-94 project should truly rethink the freeway and not assume its reconstruction.
 This project is a once-in-a-lifetime opportunity to replace the freeway with a transportation corridor that benefits nearby communities by reducing pollution, increasing non-driving transportation options, and reconnecting communities.
 Minnesota statute 174.01 directs MnDOT to improve multimodal access, environmental justice, equity, quality of life, air quality, and greenhouse gas emissions in its transportation projects.
-The Rethinking I-94 project should aim to create better communities, not a better highway.
+The Rethinking I-94 project should prioritize these outcomes and aim to create better communities, not a better highway.